Adding Security

 AUTH: scope:ui.app.filename / request:<Request 'http://localhost:8000/app/index.js' [GET]> / args:() / kwargs:{'filename': 'index.js'}

 The scope argument indicates where the request was handled.
-In this case all requests were handles by the ui component.
-Possible sub-levels are section, static and app, indicating that the request was targetting a section, some static content or content provided by your own application, e.g. those registered using register_component.
+In this case all requests were handled by the ui component.
+Possible sub-levels are section, static and app, indicating that the request was targeting a section, some static content or content provided by your own application, e.g. those registered using register_component.

-The request argument is the standard Flask request object, which, amongst others contains the authorization object, that provides a username and password.
-Through the request argument, all aspects of the request can be taken into account, even the arguments and or posted data, allowing event for even deeper content/data based access, e.g. in case of resources…
+The request argument is the standard Quart request object, which, amongst others contains the authorization object, that provides a username and password.
+Through the request argument, all aspects of the request can be taken into account, even the arguments and or posted data, allowing even for deeper content/data based access, e.g. in case of resources…

 Securing Resources and IO